IBM/mic-sts-nlu-weather-tone-analyzer/README.md

 ### Before you begin

 * Create an IBM Cloud account if you don't have an existing one: [Sign up](https://console.bluemix.net/registration/).
-* __N.B__: All services used in this repo are Lite plans.
+* __Note__: All services used in this repo are Lite plans.
 Don't forget to star this repo if you like it.